 Attach an English translation to all documents in other languages.

-First, enter the decedent's name and the other information requested in Part I. On line 2, enter the decedent's social security number (SSN) if applicable, or the decedent's individual taxpayer identification number (ITIN), but only if the decedent had previously used the ITIN to file other US tax returns.
+First, enter the decedent's name and the other information requested in Part I. On line 2, enter the decedent's social security number (SSN), if applicable, or the decedent's individual taxpayer identification number (ITIN), but only if the decedent had previously used the ITIN to file other U.S. tax returns.
 If the decedent does not have an SSN or a previously used ITIN, the IRS will assign an Internal Revenue Service Number (IRSN) to the decedent.
-If the decedent has already been assigned an IRSN please enter the number on line 2.
-If the decedent does not have an SSN, ITIN, or an IRSN leave line 2 blank.
-Then answer all of the questions in Part III.
+If the decedent has already been assigned an IRSN, please enter the number on line 2.
+If the decedent does not have an SSN, ITIN, or an IRSN, leave line 2 blank and complete in Part III.

 The estate tax is imposed on the decedent's gross estate in the United States, reduced by allowable deductions.
-Compute the gross estate in the United States on Schedule A. Reduce the Schedule A total by the allowable deductions to derive the taxable estate on Schedule B, and figure the tax due using Part II–Tax Computation.
+Figure the gross estate in the United States on Schedule A. Reduce the Schedule A total by the allowable deductions to derive the taxable estate on Schedule B, and figure the tax due using Part II.
+Tax Computation.

 If you answer "Yes," please attach a statement listing: